WillBrock/webdriverio-setup/README.md

 chromedriver --port=4444 --url-base=/wd/hub --verbose
 ```

-Let the terminal be open and start an other one.
+Let the terminal be open and start other one.

 Setup the repo